August 21, 1956

 Supporter of Liverpool Football Club.

-Good friends with French actress Isabelle Huppert.
+Good friend with French actress Isabelle Huppert.

 Huge fan of English journalist Rudyard Kiplingn.